Books are a great way to exercise our brains.

 Try to give constructive criticism.

-If you will focus too much on why the book is boring, you will struggle even more to finish it.
+If you focus too much on why the book is boring, you will struggle even more to finish it.

 Remember that the goal is to light up the fire of empathy within you so that you appreciate the effort put into the creation.